The small business’s guide to secure email

 - Make it a top priority to create and implement a cybersecurity plan.
 Of course, this involves more than simply considering how to ensure secure email service—it should also include strategies for keeping your website, payment information, and other information safe—but addressing email security should be a main part of your plan.
 The Federal Communications Commission created a handy tool, the Small Biz Cyber Planner 2.0, to assist you in creating a customized plan.

 - Consider email encryption.
 Email encryption helps to protect personal information from hackers by only permitting certain users to access and read your emails.
 There are several methods of email encryption depending on the level of security—and convenience—you require.
-For example, you could download or purchase extra software that will plug in to your Microsoft Outlook.
+For example, you could download or purchase extra software that will plug in to your current email client.
 Or, you could install an email certificate like PGP (Pretty Good Privacy), which allows your employees to share a public key with anyone who wants to send them an email and use a private key to decrypt any emails they receive.
 Another simple solution is to use a third-party encrypted email service.
-Office 365 provides ready to use encryption options like S/MIME and Office 365 Message Encryption services to help you meet these needs with little up front work.

 - Ensure passwords are secure.
 All employees should have their own password for their work computer and email system.
 These passwords should be reset every three months; also consider requiring multifactor authentication when employees change their passwords.
 The strongest passwords consist of at least 12 characters and a combination of numbers, symbols, lower-case letters, and capital letters.
 Passwords should not be something obvious (e.g., birthdays, children’s names, etc.) but should be memorable.
 In other words, employees should steer clear of the two most common—and worst—passwords of 2014: “password” and “123456.”
 Also, employees should not use the same password for multiple accounts or websites.
 Consider allowing the use of a password manager or single sign on function.
 Some great solutions for small businesses looking for tools to store codes, bank accounts, email accounts, PIN numbers, and other account information in one place include CommonKey, LastPass, and Password Genie.
 How do you know whether your password has been compromised?
 Sign up for watchdog services like PwnedList or Breach Alarm, which monitor leaked passwords and will report automatically to you if any of your email addresses are vulnerable.